Trading context

 - You truly own or control the account.

-- Necessary permissions and delegations are correctly set.
+- Necessary permissions are correctly set for strategy execution and account monitoring.

 - The account is in a valid state for automated trading.

-Only confirmed accounts are visible to the execution engine and to holdings aggregation.
+Only confirmed accounts are eligible for live deployment execution and holdings aggregation.

 How everything ties together